firebase/boringSSL-SwiftPM/README.md

 Versioning should follow normal sem-ver, as dependencies on this package are locked to the patch version.
 Non breaking edits to the Package manifest alone should be a patch version update.

+Releases should be normal tags, not marked as a "Release" via GitHub's interface.